rhiever/ipython-notebook-workshop/README.md

 <br /><br />

-# Learn to code Python
+# Learn to code in Python

 If you want to learn how to code in Python, Drs.
 Bill Punch and Richard Enbody have put together a series of <a href="http://www.cse.msu.edu/~cse231/Videos/">video tutorials</a> covering the core features of the Python language.